erdivartanovich/react-native-websocket/README.md

 var io = require('socket.io');
 ```

-## Socket.io need an http bridge to bind to the Express middleware
+## Socket.io need an http bridge to bind to the Express as middleware
 - Init http middleware that bind to the express server

 ```js